 £$€¥ Ticket prices vary depending on the show, day, and seats.
 You can find discounted tickets for fairly cheap but most tickets are at least $100 per adult.

-Besides its permanent collection and exhibits, the museum has a research lab and an expansive library.
+Besides its permanent collection and exhibits, the museum has a research lab, an expansive library, and the highly rated Restaurant Le Barocco.
 It is a landmark that no history lover with an interest in European and Swiss art can miss.

 where?
 Centrally located next to the University of Geneva, the museum is very easy to access.
 It is at Rue Charles-Galland 2 and can be reached on bus lines 3 and 7 at the Musee d’art et d’histoire stop.